 - To call for change when something isn’t right

-I love to take photographs.
+I am a photographer.
 I adore the beauty, majesty and peace of nature.
 I am most at peace when in nature.
 I preserve glimpses, beautiful moments from my experiences, in my photographs.
-You are welcome to browse my photography galleries.
-I license my photos for commercial and personal uses, and also sell prints in various sizes and finishes to suit your needs and tastes.
+You are welcome to browse my photo stream.
+Some of my photographs are featured on the Flickr Marketplace and on Getty Images.
+I license my photos for commercial and personal uses under RM and RF terms.
+More on my licensing terms here and more on my photography below.

 If you’d like to see what equipment I use for my photography and filmmaking, it’s listed here.

 I publish original content here about 3-4 times per week.
 Sometimes I publish links or collections of links to interesting articles.
 If there’s a lull in my posts, that means I’m either busy with projects or I’m traveling.